Gustave Moreau

 1879

-Moreau begins an exceptional series of sixty-four watercolours to illustrate La Fontaine’s Fables (private collection).
-The sketches are conserved at the Musée Gustave Moreau.
+Moreau begins an exceptional series of sixty-four watercolors to illustrate Les Fables by La Fontaine (private collection), the sketches of which are kept at the Musée Gustave Moreau.

 1880